-Component represented in PDF Component represented in HTML Meaning LOCAL ++ 'LOCAL' Optional item.
+Component represented in PDF Component represented in HTML Meaning Statement begins.
+Statement continues on next line. &gt; > Statement continues from previous line. >< Statement ends.
+SELECT SELECT Required item.
+LOCAL ++ 'local' Optional item.
 ALL DISTINCT UNIQUE +ALL+ +DISTINCT+ 'UNIQUE' Required item with choice.
-One and only one item must be present.
-FOR UPDATE ++ +FOR UPDATE+ 'FOR READ ONLY' Optional items with choice are shown below the main line, one of which you might specify.
-PRIOR PREVIOUS NEXT + +PRIOR+ 'PREVIOUS' The values below the main line are optional, one of which you might specify.
-If you do not specify an item, the value above the line will be used as the default. ,, V +index_name+ 'table_name' Optional items.
-Several items are allowed; a comma must precede each repetition. → Table Reference >>- Table Reference ->< Reference to a syntax segment.
-Table Reference view table synonym Table Reference + view + + table + 'synonym' Syntax segment.
+One and only one item must be present. - FOR UPDATE ++ +FOR UPDATE+ 'FOR READ ONLY' Optional items with choice are shown below the main line, one of which you might specify.
+PRIOR PREVIOUS NEXT +PRIOR+ 'PREVIOUS' The values below the main line are optional, one of which you might specify.
+If you do not specify an item, the value above the line will be used as the default. , V +index_name+ 'table_name' Optional items.
+Several items are allowed; a comma must precede each repetition.
+Table Reference >>- Table Reference ->< Reference to a syntax segment.
+Table Reference view Table Reference + view + + table + ' synonym ' Syntax segment.